akshad36/azure-health-bot/README.md

 **Summary**
 With Azure QnA Maker, Azure QnA Maker and Azure Storage Static web hosting, we have configured a chatbot service which has capability to answer covid-19 related questions.

+"** plz note:As my azure subscription is finished so i have deployed the site on github pages and it is not working cuz the azure sucription has ended**"